Your debt-to-income ratio, or DTI ratio, is your total monthly debt payments divided by your total gross monthly income.

 A DTI below 35 percent is good and manageable.
 It shows that you have enough money to take on new debt and pay it back on time.
 If an emergency came up, you most likely wouldn’t fall behind on payments.

-Keep in mind that the requirements are different for each lender and what type of loan you’re taking out.
-Your DTI for a mortgage might not be the same as a personal loan.
+The requirements differ for each lender and the type of loan you take out.
+Your DTI for a mortgage might not be the same as your DTI for a personal loan.

 Your DTI can make or break your chances at a loan.
 So, do your best to lower your DTI as much as possible before taking on new debt, like a new car loan.

 It will not only help you qualify for a loan but may also help you get a lower interest rate.
 You can also improve your DTI by lowering expenses to make higher debt payments, increasing your income or consolidating debts at a lower interest rate.